 Some of the methods for gathering evidence listed here are not available at every court.

 Both parties are usually required to file supporting documents that deal with the issues before the court.
-A Direction to Disclose or Notice to Disclose is the usual way that court officers require these supporting documents to be filed.
+A Direction to Disclose is the usual way that court officers require these supporting documents to be filed.
 This is a document issued by a court officer and sent to or served on the other party, telling them what they have to file, and by what date.

 Orders to Non-parties